Auscitte/auscitte.github.io/_posts/2020-12-26-ServerDllInitialization-reversing.md

 ## Conclusion

-Certain frivolity in tone and turn of phrase aside, this peace reads more like a school paper rather than an entertaining blog post.
+Certain frivolity in tone and turn of phrase aside, this peace reads more like a book chapter rather than an entertaining blog post.
 Oh, well, my only hope is that I did not bore you to extinction, my patient reader, with this rather lengthy discourse.

 The post started with the premise that, based on the prior analysis, it was known that **_basesrv.dll_**’s initialization routine returned an error code signifying that some named entity had not been located.
-At first, we attempted to utilize decompilation tools available in a reverse-engineering framework called radare2 in order to obtain the source code of **_basesrv::ServerDllInitialiation()_** in a high-level programming language, but were unable to obtain code suitable for further analysis.
+At first, we attempted to utilize decompilation tools available in a reverse-engineering framework called radare2 in order to generate the source code for **_basesrv::ServerDllInitialiation()_** in a high-level programming language, but were unable to obtain code suitable for further analysis.
 Automatic decompilation yielding no usable results, reverse-engineering by hand (with an aid of **_radare2_** framework) was the only remaining option.
 Once the function (and two subroutines it called) was reverse-engineered and subsequently written down in C, by the process of elimination, we could quickly identify the faulty call.
 It turned out, that one of _basesrsv_’s functions was trying to open a non-existent registry key.
 In the course of an experiment designed to confirm this hypothesis the underlying (and more fundamental in nature) problem was discovered: the registry was corrupted and, consequently, in need of repair which is what the third part in this treatise is devoted to.

-As usual, I am publishing all the reverse-engineered code presented here in the compact form of a [single file]().
+As usual, I am publishing all the reverse-engineered code presented here in the (compact) form of a [single file](https://gist.github.com/Auscitte/ed807fd604d7b907ebd949628c6df725).

 -- Ry Auscitte